gordonsmithmpfi/psychopy/README.txt

 **episodicStims:** Stimuli that display for a few seconds, with inter-stimulus intervals.
 Grating, jitter-bar, and flashed bar.

-**helperClasses:** For separating out triggering code from stim display code.
-Currently unused.
+**triggers:** For separating out triggering code from stim display code.

 **installers:** Drivers and instructions to help you get started.